-Approval of this proposal requires "For" votes from the holders of a majority of shares of our common stock present by virtual attendance at the Annual Meeting or represented by proxy and entitled to vote on the matter at the Annual Meeting.
-The Series A Preferred Stock is not entitled to vote on this proposal.
+Approval of this proposal requires "For" votes from the holders of a majority of voting power of the shares of our common stock present by virtual attendance at the Annual Meeting or represented by proxy and entitled to vote on the matter.
 Abstentions will be counted towards the vote total and will have the same effect as "Against" votes for this proposal.
-We do not anticipate broker non-votes for this proposal because we have been advised by NYSE that this proposal should be considered "routine" under NYSE rules, and accordingly, we believe that your broker may vote your shares on this proposal without instructions from you; however, to the extent there are broker non-votes for this proposal, we believe such broker non-votes will have no effect because they are not considered entitled to vote on this proposal under Delaware law.
+We do not anticipate broker non-votes for this proposal because we have been advised by NYSE that this proposal is considered "routine" under NYSE rules, and accordingly, your broker may vote your shares on this proposal without instructions from you; however, to the extent there are broker non-votes for this proposal, we believe such broker non-votes will have no effect because they are not considered entitled to vote on this proposal under Delaware law.
 Nevertheless, whether a proposal is "routine" or "non-routine" remains subject to the final determination of NYSE.
 If your shares are held by a bank, we believe your shares cannot be voted without your specific instructions.